Repin this post for later!

 Melt the butter and peanut butter in a large glass mixing bowl.
 I put it about a minute in the microwave.
-Mix in the dry ingredients and pat the peanut butter mixture in the pan on top of the crust.
+Mix in the protein powder, gentle sweet and vanilla and pat the peanut butter mixture in the pan on top of the crust.

 Finally the chocolate ganache.
 Bring the cream to a simmer and pour over the chocolate chips.
 Stir until the mixture is creamy.
 You may want to put the bowl in the microwave for 15-20 seconds to make sure all the lumps are out.